Rents and rent increases for assured and assured shorthold tenancies

 Rent review clause

-Section 13 does not apply to a contractual periodic tenancy that contains a rent review clause, as the clause will prevail.
+Section 13 cannot be used to increase the rent for a contractual periodic tenancy that contains a rent review clause.

 Notice of increase